 In Europe, in 2014 diabetes was diagnosed in 52 million people aged 20 to 79 years, representing 7.9% of the adult population.
 The number of people with undiagnosed diabetes in Europe in 2014 was 17.2 million, giving a total diabetic population of 69.2 million.
 In 2035, the projected prevalence of diabetes in Europe is 68.9 million, which means a 22% increase as compared with the figure of 2013 for this region [30].

 Similar estimates for Poland indicate that in 2014 diabetes was diagnosed in approximately 2.05 million people.
 It is estimated that undiagnosed diabetes was present in this period in approximately 0.70 million of Poles, giving a total diabetic population of 2.75 million [30].
 It is worth emphasising that, according to the IDF, Poland is among 10 countries with the highest percentage of people with impaired glucose tolerance (4th place, 16.5%), and according to forecasts, in 2035 Poland will reach the top of the ranking in terms of this parameter (19.3%) [30].
-According to the database records of the National Health Fund, in Poland in 2013 there were 2312919 patients registered, who utilized diabetes-related medical services or purchased anti-diabetic medications and/or test strips, while in 2014 this number was 2431611 patients (Author’s own information).
+According to the database records of the National Health Fund, in Poland in 2013 there were 2312919 patients registered, who utilized diabetes-related medical services or purchased anti-diabetic medications and/or test strips, while in 2014 this number was 2431611 patients.

 The forecasts regarding prevalence of diabetes among US residents indicate that, assuming low increase in incidence and high mortality associated with diabetes, in 2050 diabetes (diagnosed or undiagnosed) will affect 21% of the adult US population [32].
 Assuming no change in the incidence rate for diabetes, its prevalence in the adult population of the United States can reach as much as 33% [32].